Spritetm/hadbadge2019_fpgasoc/README.md

 the entire project.

 - jtagload is a nearly-trivial program to convert a binary executable file into a svf file that can then be sent to the FPGA using OpenOCD.
+At the moment, the boot ROM only invokes a mode compatible with this when it doesn't find a proper IPL in flash.

 - boot contains the bootloader, to be embedded in bram in the FPGA image.
-At the moment, it tests the SPI memory (takes a few seconds), then waits for an app to be uploaded over JTAG.
+At the moment, it tests the SPI memory (takes a few seconds), then initializes the flash and loads the IPL from there.
+If it doesn't see a valid IPL, it waits for an app to be uploaded over JTAG.

-- app contains the main application.
-It's a standalone executable, to be uploaded over JTAG (at the moment, the bootloader cannot load it from flash yet).
+- ipl contains the Initial Program Loader, aka IPL.
+The IPL mostly contains driver code, to be called through a syscall jump table at the beginning of the binary.
+It also has logic to load an initial program, and to use USB to set up the internal flash as a mass storage device so an attached PC can access it directly.
+It also contains a flash translation layer as well as a fatfs driver, so you can also access the files dropped by the PC programmatically.

-- hdmi contains all Verilog for the hdmi output
+- hdmi contains all Verilog for the hdmi output.

 - picorv32 is a submodule containing the PicoRV32 RiscV core.

 - qpi_cache is the cache for and interface to the external SPI PSRAM.

 - video contains the renderer and sequencing logic for the framebuffer.

+- pic contains a PIC16F84 core which is intended to drive the attached LEDs.

+- usb contains an USB device core.

 How to use
 ==========